losrobbos/react-openstreetmap-demo/README.md

 All you need are "geo location" points: a point on the world map specified by a pair of "latitude" and "longitude"

-Such a geo location you can place the "Marker" component on your React-Leaflet map.
+Such a geo location you can pass as prop to the "Marker" component of React-Leaflet.
 Et voila!
-Checkout the code and try for yourself...
+The location will be displayed visually on a map.
+Checkout the code and try for yourself if you don't believe me, buddy...

 React Leaflet - Getting started Guide: https://react-leaflet.js.org/